KentoNishi/BlankSort-Prototypes/README.md

 ![](./images/charts/flowchart.svg)

-* Figure 1.1
+* Step 1
     * The input document is passed to the algorithm.
-* Figure 1.2
+* Step 2
 	* The text is filtered and tokenized into an array of individual words.
-* Figure 1.3
+* Step 3
 	* The contexts for each target word are generated.
-* Figure 1.4
-	* Similarity scores are computed for each target word and context word using word vectors.
+Similarity scores are computed for each target word and context word using word vectors.
-* Figure 1.5
+* Step 4
 	* The similarity scores are averaged for each target word, and the words are sorted by their scores in ascending order.
+Words that appear frequently are given a boost in the rankings, as they are more likely to be keywords.
-* Figure 1.6
+* Step 5
 	* Candidate keywords are filtered (only nouns and adjectives), and the specified number of words with the lowest average similarity scores are selected.